 - Special Education Cost, Average Daily Membership, Child Count by School District Report

-The Individuals with Disabilities Education Act is the federal law establishing procedures for special education services for pre-school children, elementary, and secondary students.
+The Individuals with Disabilities Education Act (IDEA) is the federal law establishing procedures for special education services for pre-school children, elementary, and secondary students.
 The federal law under Part B provides for funding to states, "...to assist them to provide special education and related services to children with disabilities."
+Please contact Alena Berube with questions.

-The Agency of Education is seeking public comment on the state's annual Vermont Part B Federal grant application, which guides supports and services for students aged 3-22 who have, or are at risk of having, special needs.
-The annual Vermont Part B Federal grant application is now posted for 60 days for public review.
-As required, the Agency of Education will be accepting public comments for the 30 days from March 18, 2018 to April 18, 2018.
-Comments and questions can be sent to Cindy Moran, State Director of Special Education by email or US mail.
+The Agency of Education is seeking public comment on the state’s annual Vermont Part B Federal grant application, which guides supports and services for students aged 3-22 who have, or are at risk of having, special needs.
+The Vermont Part B Federal grant application will be posted for 60 days beginning March 15, 2019 through May 14, 2019 for public review.
+The Agency of Education will be accepting public comments for 30 days from March 20, 2019 through April 19, 2019.
+General questions or requests for alternate access of the application may be directed to AOE.SpecialEd@vermont.gov or by calling (802) 479-1255

-The Vermont Agency of Education is taking grant applications for services related to the technical assistance and professional development of educational teams and families of individuals who are:
+The Vermont Agency of Education is taking grant applications for services related to the technical assistance and professional development of educational teams and families of individuals who are blind or visually impaired, hard of hearing or deaf-blind or have low incidence disabilities.
+The grant application for low incidence disabilities is due June 12, 2019.

-Please contact Chris Kane, Inclusion Coordinator: Autism and Low Incidence Disabilities, if you have questions.
+Please contact Chris Kane, if you have questions.

-The following are the FY-2018 Special Education Funding Projections based on the FY-2019 Special Education Service Plans as of December 15, 2017.
+The following are the FY-2020 Special Education Funding Projections based on the FY-2020 Special Education Service Plans as of December 15, 2018.
 The final State appropriation levels will be determined by the Legislature.

 View and download instructions and forms for special education service plans used by Vermont school districts to report their anticipated special education expenditures.
 This service plan is designed to meet the requirement by law that each supervisory union submit a service plan annually to the commissioner reporting their anticipated special education expenditures for the following year.